Authentic Cha Gio (Vietnamese Egg Rolls)

 - Ground pork – The most traditional meat used in these egg rolls.
 I would definitely try to use ground pork if you can, but if you need a substitute, use ground chicken.

-Making my cha gio
+How to make my mom’s cha gio recipe

 Cha gio can be a labor of love, but it is so worth it in the end!
 Also make sure to not lose hope when you make these.
 It took me awhile to get them right!